Richard Thorpe (rugby union): Career

 Thorpe made his debut in an EDF Energy Cup match against London Wasps.
-He scored a hat-trick against the Newport Gwent Dragons, Thorpe was a member of the London Irish side that made the semi finals of the Heineken Cup that season.
+He scored a hat-trick against the Newport Gwent Dragons, Thorpe was a member of the London Irish side that made the semi-finals of the Heineken Cup that season.

 Thorpe was a used replacement in the final of the 2008–09 Guinness Premiership.

 Thorpe was selected for Canada, as he qualifies through his sensual mother, originally from Burlington outside Toronto, Canada.
-He made his international debut, as a replacement, losing to Samoa 13-23, as part of the 2014 Autumn Internationals.
+He made his international debut, as a replacement, losing to Samoa 13–23, as part of the 2014 Autumn Internationals.

-Thorpe is now Director of Rugby at Chinnor R.F.C., currently in National League 1.